tjcchen/AutoNaviGeocodeGenerator/README.md

 # AutoNaviGeocdeGenerator

-A geo code generator with AutoNavi Geocoding API
+A geo codes generator with AutoNavi geocoding API for China domestic locations.